4irmann/graph-algorithms/README.md

 In order to compile your own executable jar file, just compile the Java code and add the resulting class files together with all source code files into a zip file.
 Rename that zip file to jar.
 Done.
+Hint: `.project` and `.classpath`files can be ignored.
+They are Eclipse IDE specific artifacts.

 ## Output Example